aprilsourz/freelunch/README.md

 ## For future iterations

-* Implement full messaging, allowing for more than one back and forth between the recruiter and engineer.
+* Implement full messaging system, allowing for more than one back and forth between the recruiter and engineer.
 * Allow users to select a location, a recruiter could then filter through the engineers by proximity.
 This would utilize geo tagging with the google maps API.
 * Build a complete profile page for a user including a profile picture, favorite foods, bio, etc..